MarisaKirisame/DefComBlog/Calculator.md

 ## Staging

 Ignore the scary title for now.
-Lets try to make our Interpreter faster.
-I had increase n from 2 to 4, so we are now multiplying 2 4*4 matrix, and run the eval() in a loop, and profiled the resulting code.
+Let's try to make our Interpreter faster.
+I had increased n from 2 to 4, so we are now multiplying 2 4*4 matrices, and run the eval() in a loop, and profiling the resulting code.

     public static void profileEval(int n, int length) {
       Expr example = getExample(n);